DillonRego/Ohmega-Vision/README.md

 - `git commit -m 'message'` to commit all files that have been added
 - `git push` to push files to the repo

-## Transfer files from Jetson Nano to local PC
+## Transfer files from Jetson Nano to local PC via scp
 - `~$ scp herbie@192.168.137.76:/targetfile /destination`

-## Transfer files from local PC to Jetson Nano
+## Transfer files from local PC to Jetson Nano via scp
 - `~$ scp /targetfile herbie@192.168.137.76:~/destination`

 ## Access RealSense viewer